zacanger/niddesa/text/generated-translations/cullaniddesa/02-sinhala-google.md

 (Silence). "

 [Msdiv 133] (# msdiv133) {# msdiv133 .ref .msdiv} "What is the bond of the world,
-What is behavior, and what is nirvana by deprivation? "
+What is behavior, and what is Nibbana by deprivation? "

 [Msdiv 134] (# msdiv134) {# msdiv134 .ref .msdiv} "Nandi is the lust in the world
 Binding.
-Argument is temptation and nirvana is the elimination of desire. "
+Argument is temptation and Nibbana is the elimination of desire. "

 [Msdiv 135] (# msdiv135) # msdiv135 .ref .msdiv හට How to behave consciously
 Blessed are we who have come to inquire of the loss of consciousness